EBFMM/Penetration-Test-Demo/README.md

 ### Skills Learned

 - Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in utilizing Metasploit for exploiting SMB vulnerabilities and gaining system access.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced skills in assessing network services and identifying critical security vulnerabilities.